siddnb/siddnb.github.io/_posts/2024-06-10-WeeklySecurity6.markdown

 As more data is stored and used for increasingly powerful features, companies need to be careful to not rush to market with half-baked security measures and reviews.

+_Microsoft is in the process of [making changes](https://www.computerworld.com/article/2140187/microsoft-makes-windows-recall-opt-in-after-privacy-security-backlash.html) to the feature and its rollout in response to widespread criticism._

 <figure>
         <img class="image" src="/assets/images/cyber_blog/week6/car.JPG" alt="Red interior of a car">
         <figcaption class="caption">A cool car</figcaption>